stemwana-youthdev/Explorer-Trail-2020/docs/working-with-git.md

 When you have finished the work on your branch and you want to merge your changes into the `develop` branch, you need to create a pull request for a mentor to review and approve.
 This is a safety step to ensure there is more code accountability and that the changes added are in line with the existing code base.
 This is where you can get direction on a better way to write something, introduced to a new design pattern, or an opportunity to explain what you've tried and why you've chosen to do it the way you have.
 All contributors, including mentors, need to create a pull request to have their code reviewed and approved before it can be merged.

 When you have done a push, there will be a link to 'Create a pull request for [branch-suffix/branch-name] on GitHub by visiting: [url]'.
 You can `ctrl` + click on this link and it will take you to the pull request for this.
+Or there will just be a link to the GitHub repo and by clicking through to this you will see a button to create a pull request for this branch.

 The pull request should show that you are wanting to merge your branch to `base: develop` and let you know if this is able to be merged.